matheusggds/study-stuffs/web_components/readme.md

 [Shadow DOM](https://w3c.github.io/webcomponents/spec/custom/) gives us a way to encapsulate the styling and markup of our components.
 It's a sub DOM tree attached to a DOM element, to make sure none of our styling leaks out, or gets overwritten by any external styles.
 This makes it great for modularity.

 #### ES Modules
+es6 modules, thats it.

 #### HTML Templates
 The [HTML `<template>`](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element/) tag allows us to write reusable chunks of DOM.
 Inside a template, scripts don't run, images don't load, and styling/mark up is not rendered.
 A template tag itself is not even considered to be in the document, until it's activated.
 HTML templates are great, because for every instance of our element, only 1 template is used.

 ### Component lifecycle
+Let's take a look at a custom element's lifecycle.

 ``` javascript
 class MyElement extends HTMLElement {
     constructor() {